chipxsd/stream-based-sync/stream-based-sync.md

 ## 1. Introduction

-I'd like to talk about a very specific approach on how to synchronize shared data across devices using Stream-Based Data Synchronization.
-It's not a common concept, but it has been implemented in various ways in the past decades.
+I’d like to talk about a very specific approach on how to synchronize shared data across devices using Stream-Based Data Synchronization.
+It’s not a common concept, but it has been implemented in various ways in the past decades.
-I wanted to present this concept in a more attractive way, by providing code examples and lovely diagrams.
+I wanted to present this concept in a more attractive way, from a little different angle, along with the code examples and lovely diagrams.

 So in this publication, I'll guide you through what data synchronization is, how to implement a very basic app that synchronizes with the server, essentially